BetaSeason/renyuanz.github.io/resume.md

 - Server-side (PHP Symfony 2):
   - Oauth2 integration of Facebook and Google accounts for users.
-  - Geocoding micro-service using Google API and implementation a cache system for geocoded data.
+  - Geocoding micro-service using Google API and a cache system implementation for geocoded data.
   - Multi-pricing for products(tourism and travel-related services) on the platform.
   - Discount on products and promotion code integration.
   - Admin interface updates for ease-use and custom querying.
 - Client-side (HTML5 / CSS3 / jQuery):
   - Refactoring Javascript code for Business logic heavy pages, like products searching page, product information page, payment process page.
-  - Participated the responsive interface rework of the whole project.
+  - Participated the responsive interface rework of the whole site.
-  - Updating the landing page of a new design.
+  - Updating the landing page for a new design.

+---

-**[Ricetorun.com](https://www.ricetorun.com/)**, Chinese food delivery platform, Owner
+**[Ricetorun.com](https://www.ricetorun.com/)**, Chinese food delivery platform in France, Owner

 *March 2015 - present*